codex-team/editor.js/docs/block-tunes.md

 ### static prepare()

-If you need to prepare some data for Tune (eg. load external script, create HTML nodes in the document, etc) you can use static prepare method.
+If you need to prepare some data for Tune (eg. load external script, create HTML nodes in the document, etc) you can use the static `prepare()` method.

 It accepts tunes config passed on Editor's initialization as an argument: